15 Women With Beards Who Are Breaking Beauty Norms

 14. Annie Jones (1860-1902)

-She became one of history’s most famous performers with hypertrichosis, a rare condition causing facial hair growth.
+One of history’s most famous performers with hypertrichosis, a rare condition causing facial hair growth.
 Touring with P.T.
 Barnum’s circus from a young age, Jones captured hearts with her performance and became an icon in the entertainment world.

 15. Madame Clofullia (1831-1884)